 The EB-5 Visa Program provides an avenue for foreign nationals to obtain permanent residence in the United States through an investment into the American economy.
 Understanding the program requirements, processing time and the potential return on investment can be difficult.

-It only gets more confusing with upcoming changes on November 21, 2019.
+It has only become more confusing with the changes on November 21, 2019.

 At Lightstone Investments, we know you want straightforward answers to your questions about the EB-5 Immigrant Investor Program.
 Use this investor visa guide to learn everything you need to know about the program.
 We’ll take you step-by-step through the process in this EB-5 changes guide to help you understand the requirements, timeline and new changes to the program.